At Formula Honda, we’re seeing a massive trend where many more shoppers are considering purchasing a hybrid. But is it the right move for your family?

 ~3.2 Years

 The Bottom Line: Most of our lease and finance customers find that the monthly fuel savings almost entirely offset the slightly higher payment.
-Plus, in 2026, used hybrid values in Ontario are trending 15% higher than gas models, meaning you get that "premium" back when it’s time to trade in.
+Plus, in 2026, used hybrid values in Ontario are trending higher than gas models, increasing the chances of obtaining a "premium" when it’s time to trade in.

 At Formula Honda, we have both models ready for you to compare back-to-back.
 Our team has been serving the Scarborough community for decades, and we know exactly how to find the right fit for your family’s budget.